Dhghomon/easy_rust/README.md

 Dad: Sure they did.
 In fact, those photographs *are* in color.
 It's just the *world* was black and white then.
 Calvin: Really?
 Dad: Yep.
 The world didn't turn color until sometimes in the 1930s...And it was a pretty grainy color for a while too.
+That's really weird.
+Well, truth is stranger than fiction.
 ```